 This is usually a simple issue of microphone connection.

-For the side whose microphone isn’t working- close Chrome and reopen.
+The person with the microphone issue should close Chrome and reopen.
 This will solve the issue 99% of the time.

 If it still doesn’t work, the person should go into their personal computer settings and check for the ‘sound’ options to make sure that the ‘output’ sound is connected to the headphones rather than internal microphone (or vice versa if the student isn’t using headphones).

-If none of these things work, try to switch to Skype to see if the audio works there.
+If none of these things work, try to switch to Zoom to see if the audio works there.

 3. You can hear the student but can’t see them